Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses. But who exactly were these deities?

 Names: Idunn, and Balder

-Realms: Goddess of spring and rejuvenation, Balder is the god of summer and joy
+Realms: Goddess of spring and rejuvenation, Balder is the god of light, summer and joy

 Family: Idunn is married to Bragi (the bard), Balder is Hod’s twin

-Fun fact: Balder was exceptionally handsome and a favourite among the gods
+Fun fact: Balder was exceptionally handsome and a favourite among the Norse gods and goddesses

 A large, checkered blanket: check.
 Basket: check.
 All the delicious bits and bobs to have a great meal: check.
 Since you’ve had such a blast with the gods during your skiing holiday, you decide to invite a few of them along.
 Turns out, this was not the best idea.